Special Educational Needs & Disability

 Those residing in Scotland should contact Citizens Advice Scotland.

-Naval Service Family & People Support (NS FPS) Information Office
+Royal Navy Family & People Support (RN FPS) Information Office

-Your local NS FPS Information Office is another excellent source of information regarding educational support agencies in your community.
+Your local RN FPS Information Office is another excellent source of information regarding educational support agencies in your community.

 Children’s Education Advisory Service (CEAS)